How To: Remove Paint from Wood

 Remove all hardware (nails and screws, brackets and doorknobs) from the wood you are going to work on.
 If there are any nonremovable parts made of anything other than wood, cover them with protective tape.
 Before you begin work, put on the safety gear that’s essential to wear in the presence of chemical paint strippers—that means gloves, glasses, and a respirator.
 Having closely consulted the manufacturer’s instructions, pour your chosen solvent-based paint stripper into an empty bucket.

 Note: Always observe the proper safety precautions when dealing with paint strippers and take care to select the right product.
 Because caustic strippers are capable of changing the color of wood, many experts instead recommend the use of solvent-based strippers.
-Many folks swear by Citri-Strip, which you can buy online or at your local home improvement center or hardware store.
+Many folks swear by Citri-Strip, which you can buy on Amazon or at your local home improvement center or hardware store.

 Concentrating on one small section at a time, liberally apply the paint stripper with a paintbrush.
 Leave the product on the wood for about 20 minutes, or until the paint starts to bubble and peel.
 Bear in mind that if you are removing several layers of paint, it may be necessary to let the solvent sit for up to a few hours.
 As time elapses, test the paint intermittently to see whether it has softened to any noticeable degree.